-Who would not want to spend a clear, sunny day cruising the relaxing Amsterdam canals with friends and family.
-Here are a few places that allow you rent boats to enjoy your canal cruising fun.
-In order to drive a boat rental, you must be at least 18 years old and provide a deposit of at least 100 dollars.
-Although, prices may vary.
-Amsterdam boat rental is an option that many people choose when they want an independent canal tour.
+Who would not want to spend a clear, sunny day cruising the relaxing Amsterdam canals with friends and family?
+In order to drive a rental boat, you must be at least 18 years old and provide a deposit of at least 100 dollars.
+Although, prices vary.
+An Amsterdam boat rental is ideal for people seeking an independent canal experience.

 Mokum Boat: With Mokum, you can rent boats that fit 8 people for 4 hours.
 They provide reasonable and affordable prices.
 Mokum’s boats are electric, but quiet, and some boats have steering wheels, which provide much convenience.
 Also, if you would like a boat for a bigger party, they also have boats with room for up to 20 people and your very own driver.

-Boaty: Boaty rents out boats that are roofed with solar panels.
-You will not have to worry about sun beaming on your head, because these boats provide you with cooling shade.
-You can rent a boat for 6 people can cost around 100 dollars and 4 hours to enjoy your canal cruise.
+Boaty: Boaty rents out boats roofed with solar panels.
+You will not have to worry about sun beaming on your head, because these boats provide cooling shade.
+Renting a 6-person boat for 4 hours costs around 100 dollars.

-Canal Motorboats Amsterdam: They claim to be the oldest Amsterdam boat rental company.
-Their boats can room up to 7 people, and they do not require a navigation license.
+Canal Motorboats Amsterdam: They claim to be the oldest Amsterdam boat-rental company.
+Their boats accommodate up to 7 people, and don’t require a navigation license.
 Canal Motorboats is available all year old.
 Prices vary depending on the time chosen for the cruise.

 Shop the Jordaan District’s “De 9 Straatjes“

-Amsterdam canal shopping is a canal activity even a landlubber will enjoy.
+Canal-side shopping on Amsterdam’s 9 Streets is something even a landlubber will enjoy.
 The most popular canal areas to shop in Amsterdam are located around nine little streets of the picturesque Jordaan District, called Amsterdam’s 9 Streets.
 The 9 Streets cross two Amsterdam canals: Herengracht and Keizersgracht.
 West of these two canals lies Prinsengracht canal, and Singel canal sits to the East.

-Amsterdam’s 9 Streets are where you’ll find locals and tourists perusing elbow-to-elbow clothing boutiques, eating at nice restaurants and canal-side cafes, visiting bookshops and even getting their hair did.
+Here, you’ll find locals and tourists perusing elbow-to-elbow clothing boutiques, eating at nice restaurants and canal-side cafes, visiting bookshops as well as salons.

-Hartenstraat: Fashion and home decorating stores flood the street, along with Karl Lagerfeld boutique as the stamp, complete with a couple of small restaurants.
+Hartenstraat: Fashion and home decorating stores flood the street.
+A Karl Lagerfeld boutique serves as the anchor, along with a couple of small restaurants.

-Gasthuismolensteeg: This street is the host of the National Museum of Spectacles,several fashion shops, popular, long standing sandwich shops and designer shoe boutique.
+Gasthuismolensteeg: This street hosts the National Museum of Spectacles and several fashion and shoe shops.

-Wolvenstraat: Wolvenstraat consists of many fashion boutiques for women and men, vintage clothing stores, a hairdresser, beauty parlor, and two cafes.
-This is one of the most popular streets in the city.
+Wolvenstraat: Wolvenstraat buzzes with fashion boutiques, vintage clothing stores, salons and cafes.
+Consequently, this is one of the most popular streets in the city.

 Oude Spielgelstraat: Handbag stores, like Bags by Rika, Margaret M and another shop by French couturier known as L’Etoile de Saint Honore take over this street, along with an antique shop.